Central Election Commission (Albania): State Election Commissioner

-Vice-State Commissioner of Elections
+Deputy Election Commissioner

-The Vice-Commissioner is elected for a 4-year term by the Albanian Parliament with the duty of monitoring and observing the implementation of the electronic identification technology used in elections, alongside all the duties prescribed to the State Commissioner.
+The deputy commissioner is elected for a 4-year term by the Albanian Parliament with the duty of monitoring and observing the implementation of the electronic identification technology used in elections.

 Regulatory Commission

 The Regulatory Commission is composed of 5 members, one of whom is appointed chair.
 They are elected for 5-year terms by the Albanian Parliament in the same process as the Commissioner.

 The members of the Regulatory Commission are subject to the same requirements as the State Commissioner.
 They are required to have legislative experience.

 The Commission passes normative acts on: